Yang-Yi-Shen/book-browser-new/README.md

 Visit the website and start browsing at https://yyshen.com/book-browser

 > 📝 NOTE: This is a reworked frontend which uses the same backend as the legacy Book Browser.
-Checkout the backend code [here](https://github.com/yangyi-shen/book-browser-legacy/tree/master/server)!
+Check out the backend code [here](https://github.com/yangyi-shen/book-browser-legacy/tree/master/server)!

 ## Color scheme
 - **Background:** #273043